nuxt-modules/og-image/README.md

 - Default: `OgImageBasic`
 - Required: `true`

 The name of the component to use as the template.
-By default it uses OgImageBasic provided by the module.
+By default, it uses OgImageBasic provided by the module.

 ### `provider`